CrazyGuyExe/CrazyGuyExe/README.md

 - 🌱 I’m currently learning **How to do sumthing in java sc**

-- 💬 **if you ask me if you ask me if I'm furry I will come out of your closet at 3 am**
+- 💬 **if you ask me if I'm furry I will come out of your closet at 3 am**

 - 📫 How to reach me **matescz25l@seznam.cz**